TomasBoda/agent-lang/thesis.md

     ...
 }
 ```
-Note that the `agent_count` parameter does not have to be a numeric literal explicitely.
+Note that the `agent_count` parameter does not have to be a numeric literal explicitly.
 We can define a global variable with a numeric value and use this variable's identifier as the `agent_count` parameter.
 ```
 define car_count = 20;